cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 * **Yes.** Is it a Cosmos SDK chain?
     * Yes.
 Move on to application development.
     * No.
-        * Does your chain support a Tendermint light client?
+        * Does your chain support a CometBFT light client?
             * Yes.
 Continue.
-            * No. Source a Tendermint light client implementation for your chain.
+            * No. Source a CometBFT light client implementation for your chain.
         * Is there a Cosmos SDK light client implementation for your chain’s consensus?
             * Yes.
 Continue.
             * No. Build a custom light client implementation of your chain's consensus + governance proposal to implement it on the IBC clients of the Cosmos SDK chains you want to connect to.